HaXer420/HaXer420/README.md

 - 👋 Hi, I’m @HaXer420
 - 👀 I’m interested in Web Development Using Blockchain
-- 🌱 I’m currently learning Blockchain Development,MRN Stack Development,Flutter with Dart and NFT(basic views of NFT market places).
+- 🌱 I’m currently learning Blockchain Development,MERN Stack Development,Flutter with Dart and NFT(basic views of NFT market places).
 - 💞️ I’m looking to collaborate on Blockchain Based web techniques
 - 📫 How to reach me (you can reach on my e-mail [massabiftkhar@gmail.com]